ashley3schultz/superiori-tea/README.md

 # Superiori-Tea
 **A tea harvesting game**

 Superiori-Tea is a game with five challenges.
-Each challange is scored based on meeting specific criterias and the time it took to complete the challange.
-When the final challange is completed, your score is saved in the database.
+Each challenge is scored based on meeting specific conditions and the time it took to complete the challenge.
+When the final challenge is completed, your score is saved in the database.
 If you were able to beat the top score, you will be added to the leaderboard.

 [Play Game](https://superiori-tea.herokuapp.com/)